-When the NCDOT (or another condemning authority) is taking your land, many people want to know if the condemning authority has to pay them based on the tax value of their property.
+When the NCDOT (or another condemning authority) takes your land, they owe you just compensation.
+Many people want to know if the condemning authority pays them this compensation based on the tax value of their property.

 The short answer is: no, they do not.

 The slightly longer answer is: no, they do not, nor do you want them to.